 self.role = "none"

-To build the accessibility tree, we just recursively walk the HTML
+To build the accessibility tree, just recursively walk the HTML tree.

 class AccessibilityNode: